Te Dejo en Libertad: Commercial performance

 The track peaked at number 29 in the Latin Pop Songs charts in the United States.
 In Mexico, the song peaked at number one on the Mexican Singles Chart and Monitor Latino.
 In 2013, it was announced that "Te Dejo en Libertad" had been certified Gold+Platinum.

 Music video

 A music video for "Te Dejo en Libertad" was released on July 20, 2011.
 The video was filmed in Mexico City.
-As of June 2023, the video has over 454 million views on YouTube.
+As of June 2023, the video has over 535 million views on YouTube.

 The second music video for "Te Dejo en Libertad", recorded live for the live album Primera Fila: Hecho Realidad, was released on April 24, 2015.
 It was directed by Nahuel Lerena.
 The video was filmed in Estudios Churubusco, Mexico City.
-As of June 2023, the video has over 30 million views on YouTube.
+As of June 2023, the video has over 253 million views on YouTube.

 The third video for "Te Dejo en Libertad", recorded live for the live album Ha*Ash: En Vivo, was released on December 6, 2019.
 The video was filmed in Auditorio Nacional, Mexico City.
+As of June 2023, the video has over 23 million views on YouTube.